MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Introduction to Information Systems Subject Outline.md

 **Generative [[AI]] (GenAI) and [[academic integrity]]**

-In the Faculty of Engineering and IT subjects, unless otherwise instructed by the Subject Coordinator, you are permitted to use [[AI]] technologies, such as ChatGPT or DALL-E, to generate materials for background research and self-study.
+In the Faculty of Engineering and IT [[subjects]], unless otherwise instructed by the Subject Coordinator, you are permitted to use [[AI]] technologies, such as ChatGPT or DALL-E, to generate materials for background research and self-study.
 Only assistive use is permitted.
 Content generated by [[AI]] technologies or other sources presented as your own work is considered to be academic misconduct as per